When you know how to clean a bathroom properly but want to take the easy route on the odd job, these brilliant bathroom cleaning hacks are perfect.

 Shower heads can quickly become blocked and dulled by limescale, especially in hard water areas (a clue might be that water doesn't come out of every jet, comes out in odd directions or, if the shower hasn't been used for a prolonged period, doesn't come out at all, then explodes off the fitting (true story, as experienced by a member of the Realhomes.com team.

-Quick, effective fix?
-Remove the shower head and put it into a plastic bag (sandwich bags are good) or bowl and cover with distilled vinegar.
+Fuss-free and effective fix to clean a shower head quickly?
+Remove it and put it into a plastic bag (sandwich bags are good) or bowl and cover with distilled vinegar.
 Shower head really encrusted?
 Add a spoonful of bicarbonate of soda, too.
 You can secure the top of the bag with an elastic bag (use this trick if the shower head is fixed or you can't get it off); this also disguises the smell somewhat.
 Leave it for an hour, remove and turn the shower on.
 The flow should be restored and the shower head will sparkle.

 9. Shine your taps to a sparkle with lemon